tdalbertson/100-days-of-code/log.md

 **Today's Progress**: Learned more about C++ and Python

-**Thoughts:**: Continued learning more about C++ arrays, especially that there aren't predefined checks in accessing memory outside of that set for arrays.
+**Thoughts:** Continued learning more about C++ arrays, especially that there aren't predefined checks in accessing memory outside of that set for arrays.
 I also decided to learn about Pygame.
 Starting a tutorial to recreate flappy bird using Pygame.

 ### Day 4: October 14, 2020

 **Today's Progress**: More studying C++ and Python as well as dabbling in Pygame

-**Thoughts:**: Continued learning more about C++ and Python.
+**Thoughts:** Continued learning more about C++ and Python.
 Learned some cool ways of accessing dictionary keys and values as well as tuple elements within a list using for loops and unpacking.
 Also decided to dabble in pygame a bit - had to figure out how to install it on my mac since the usual pip install command wasn't working.
 Also helped out a friend with their own pygame code since they were having issues.

 ### Day 5: October 15, 2020

 **Today's Progress**: Focused mainly on Python today

-**Thoughts:**: Python continues to capture my attention - I don't know what it is exactly.
+**Thoughts:** Python continues to capture my attention - I don't know what it is exactly.
 I worked more with Pygame and created a repo for Flappy Bird in Python.
 Side note, it's crazy that the original game was released 7 years ago!
 I also learned about the enumerate and zip functions, as well as some methods from the rand module.
 I also read a bit more about C++ and hope to start building a project soon!

 **Link to work:** [Python Flappy Bird](https://github.com/tdalbertson/pythonflappybird)